Borifan02/Borifan02/README.md

                <h1><strong>About me</strong></h1>
-<p></p>I'm a Software Engineering student with a passion for web development.
+<p>I'm a Software Engineering student with a passion for web development.
 I specialize in creating responsive, user-friendly websites and applications.
 My goal is to develop impactful software that solves real-world problems.</p>
 <br>

 <h2>🚀 <strong></strong>Skills & Technologies</strong></h2>